harrymkt/zluinav/content/docs/search.md

 You have a variety of formats to choose for your search.

 ### main
 This format uses the default searching method configured in search according to Zola's documentation. `search.js` in the static folder provides for `elasticlunr`.
+The only disadvantage of this search format is that custom languages cannot be used to index.

 ### pagefind
 This is the default used in Zluinav's demo and is a third party searching tool, and thus it cannot be used in `zola serve`.
 Instead, this is best if you run this tool after the build.
 In short, this tool runs over your HTML files to generate the search, and it only takes up a few seconds.